HappyPathway/ai-library-framework/docs/source/index.md

 Welcome to the Python Template Dev documentation.
 This project provides a collection of reusable utilities and best practices for Python development.

+## Getting Started

+To get started with this template, check out the [Development Setup Guide](guides/development_setup.md) for instructions on how to install and configure your environment.

 ## Core Utilities

 This project includes several core utilities for common development tasks: